-Ransomware: A type of malware, ransomware occurs when a user is locked out of their computer system, denying them access to their files or their device until a ransom is paid.
+Ransomware: This is a type of malware that is activated when a user is locked out of their computer system, denying them access to their files or their device until a ransom is paid.

 Social engineering: Social engineering is the act of tricking someone into revealing sensitive information or taking action, like soliciting a monetary payment.
 Social engineering can be combined with other threats like phishing to gain your trust and make you more likely to do something like click on a link or download malware.

 There’s no foolproof way to ensure your business doesn’t suffer from a cyber attack.
 But there are a number of preventative steps that can be taken to protect your business as much as possible.
 Here are five simple ways to help safeguard your company: